 4. Program a speed limit warning

-Use button (B) to select the option +10 km/h or -10 km/h and press button (B) to either increase or decrease the speed displayed.
+Use button (B) to select the menu option + 10 km/h or - 10 km/h and press button (B) to either increase or decrease the set speed.

 5. To activate and deactivate the speed limit warning